Set up Calendar Interop

 - Reenter the password to confirm.

-- Under Availability lookups, select the level of lookup detail:
+- (Optional) Under Interoperability features, select the level of detail to share: